mercadopago/devsite-docs/guides/checkout-bricks/landing.en.md

 ---
 content_section_with_media:
  - title: Checkout Bricks
- - message: Checkout Bricks is a library of UI (user interface) components that aims to allow a client-side integration in a modular way through configurable, secure structures and with a simplified and unified integration.
+ - message: Checkout Bricks is a set of UI modules that come front-end ready and optimized for better usability and conversion.
+Each Brick can be used independently or together, forming the experience of a complete checkout.
  - media_image: /subscriptions/mini-landing-3-pt.png
 ---